mark-watson/Java-AI-Book/manuscript/semantic_web.md

 # Semantic Web {#semantic-web}

-We will start with a tutorial on semantic web data standards like RDF, RDFS, and OWL, then implement a wrapper for the Apache Jena library, and finally take a deeper dive into using OWL for reasoning over subclass types and hints of using multiple data sources that might use different schemas.
+We will start with a tutorial on semantic web data standards like RDF, RDFS, and OWL, then implement a wrapper for the Apache Jena library, and finally take a deeper dive into some examples.
 You will learn how to do the following:

 - Understand RDF data formats.
 - Understand SPARQL queries for RDF data stores (both local and remote).
 - Use the Apache Jena library to use local RDF data and perform SPARQL queries that return pure Java data structures.
+- Use the Apache Jena library to query remote SPARQL endpoints like DBPedia and WikiData.
 - Use the Apache Derby relational database to cache SPARQL remote queries for both efficiency and for building systems that may have intermittent access to the Internet.
 - Take a deeper dive into RDF, RDFS, and OWL reasoners.